build-cpp/cmkr/docs/index.md

 sources = ["src/main.cpp"]
 ```

-`cmkr` can bootstrap itself from CMake and consumers of your project do not need to install anything to use it.
+`cmkr` can bootstrap itself from CMake and consumers of your project do not need to install anything to work with it.